GABETROLL/holbertonschool-simple_shell/README.md

 username@original-prompt:~$
 ```
 ### Bugs
 At the moment the hsh return value is always 0, exit usual codes do not apply.

+- Pressing ``Ctrl+c`` to exit the shell causes one memory leak of 1,144 bytes.
 ## Authors
 ### Gabriel Fernandez
 - [GitHub](https://github.com/GABETROLL/)